-There are numerous venues for current and future work.
-First, it would be interesting to train the model with solutions to SOPCC instances produced by different heuristics or, possibly, an ensemble of heuristics and assess if this improves the overall performance, especially when it comes to generalize to large problem instances.
-Next, it will also be interesting to explore whether different vertex or edge attributes would improve the predictive capability of the currently used network.
-Along the same lines, we will also explore whether altering the structure of the final layers of the network (e.g., substituting the sigmoids) would result in better results.
-Finally, we are currently implementing the planner in ROS 2 and integrating it into our current autonomous navigation stack for precision agriculture and assessing how it can be used to solve in real time complex data collection problems in the field.
+There are numerous directions for current and future work.
+First, it would be interesting to train the model using solutions generated by different heuristics or even an ensemble of heuristics to assess whether this improves overall performance, especially in generalizing to larger problem instances.
+We also plan to explore applying this model, either in centralized or distributed settings, to multi-robot problems involving communication.
+Additionally, investigating alternative vertex or edge attributes may enhance the predictive capabilities of the network.
+Similarly, modifications to the network’s final layers, such as improved activation functions, could yield better results.
+Finally, we are currently implementing the planner in ROS 2 and integrating it into our autonomous navigation stack for precision agriculture, assessing its real-time applicability to complex data collection problems in the field.